Learn how to use OneDrive and Office Online in this free lesson on getting started with these Microsoft programs.

 You don't need to install anything on your computer to use Office Online.
 Instead, you work with it online using a service called Microsoft OneDrive.

-Check out our lesson on Understanding the Cloud to learn more about the basics of cloud computing.
+Review our lesson on Understanding the Cloud to learn more about the basics of cloud computing.

 Once you’ve used Office Online and OneDrive to store files in the cloud, you can edit and share them without ever having to download them to your computer.
 You can also upload files from your computer, including photos and music.
 You can even sync your computer and OneDrive so any changes you make to your files are automatically copied between the cloud and your computer.
 As you can see below, working with the cloud makes all of these things possible.